billbrod/SfN.2015/abstract.md

 #Abstract#

 Most successful human interactions depend upon the interpretation of a contact’s behaviors and intentions in order to support strategic control of the actor’s behaviors and decisions.
 Interpreting other’s actions require many elements of social cognition including more complex functions like theory of mind.
-Although there is some consistency in the neural substrates identified as supporting these functions (e.g. the medial-prefrontal cortex and temporal-parietal junction (TPJ)), these interactions are difficult to study on a short time scale.
-Most tasks employ static or long sequential interactions that do not allow one to investigate differing levels of social-cognitive engagement over short time scales.
+Although there is some consistency in the neural substrates identified as supporting these functions (e.g. the medial-prefrontal cortex and temporal-parietal junction (TPJ)), most tasks employ static or long sequential interactions that do not allow investigation of differing levels of social-cognitive engagement on a short time scale.
 In this study, we adapted a dynamic, competitive game wherein human subjects controlled the ball in a simplified penalty kick against a human- or computer-controlled goalie, while measures of brain activation were obtained using functional magnetic resonance imaging (fMRI).
 This allowed us to carry out detailed investigation of subjects'